ewa-j/AreYouKittenMe/README.md

 Kitten is feeling pawfully sleepy after a day of being adorable.
 As the clock ticks down & the need for a nap threatens to take over, kitten must defy all odds & get safely home so they can have a well deserved snooze.

-Players will solve challenging puzzles that arize on Kitten's way home, eat delicious treats, avoid perilous enemies, and score points to enjoy the glory of seeing your highscore in shining lights!
+Players will solve challenging puzzles that arise on Kitten's way home, eat delicious treats, avoid perilous enemies, and score points to enjoy the glory of seeing your highscore in shining lights!

 Are You Kitten Me? is a hiss-terical **adventure role playing game** currently developed for mobile on the android platform.

-With a charming nostalgia style game play that is reminicent of classic 8-bit arcade games that defined an entire genre.
+With a charming nostalgia style game play that is reminiscent of classic 8-bit arcade games that defined an entire genre.

 Languages: Java, XML
 Platform: Android Studio